Litter box problems are not fun!

 I would follow her as she went from box to box, as we had boxes in the basement and on the first floor.

 We took her to the vet within and a day or so.
 I don’t recall the exact diagnosis, but the vet thinks the cause was that she didn’t drink enough while we were not home.
 At this point, she was starting to decline from having a thyroid disease for a couple of years.

 Charlotte gets constipated sometimes.
 The first time it happened was very scary.
-She kept straining to poop, and she screamed when she was unable to defecate.
+She kept straining to poop and screamed when she could not defecate.

 I was so scared for her and didn’t know what to do.
 We had an appointment with the vet the next day.
 Eventually, she passed a large chunk.

 The vet examined a fecal sample and determined that she had lots of cat hair in her poo.
 She doesn’t vomit up hairballs often, so it seems that it comes out the other end.

 To combat the problem, she was given a prescription of lactulose to use as needed.
 And we give her Catlax occasionally and brush her regularly.